-Takes used water from our homes through pipes when we flush the toilet, take a shower, or otherwise run water down our drains to a wastewater treatment plant where it is cleaned before being released into the environment.
+Used water is taken from our homes through pipes when we flush the toilet, take a shower, or otherwise run water down our drains to a wastewater treatment plant where it is cleaned before being released into the environment.
 In rural areas, some homes may use septic systems for wastewater treatment.
 A septic system is basically a miniature wastewater treatment system right in your own backyard.